mumblingdrunkard/mscs-thesis/src/modern-hardware-design/index.typ

 This is the job of synthesis.
 The abstract circuit behaviour described by the HDL must be translated to a concrete implementation in terms of logic gates made from transistors.

-Logic synthesis tools will use larger primitives with various different implementations depending on requirements for timing.
+Logic synthesis tools will use primitives with various different implementations depending on timing requirements.
-A physically larger circuit can have a shorter delay#footnote[See carry look-ahead adders.].
+A physically larger circuit can often have a shorter delay#footnote[See carry look-ahead adders.].

 === Circuit Optimisation